SpitFire-666/ms-dos/README.md

  Pinball Night Mission
  http://www.mobygames.com/game/mach-3/
  https://en.wikipedia.org/wiki/PopCorn_%28video_game%29
+Colorado,
+Targhan,

+Starblade,

-    Colorado, Targhan, Starblade, Metal Mutant - all great 2D games from French developer Silmarils.
-They all work on both CGA and Hercules.
+- Metal Mutant - all great 2D games from French developer Silmarils.
+They all work on both CGA and Hercules
-    North & South - ton of fun and local multiplayer possible.
+- North & South - ton of fun and local multiplayer possible.
 CGA & HGC both.
-    Prince of Persia - timeless classic.
+- Prince of Persia - timeless classic.
 Native CGA and Hercules support.
-    Prehistoric - tough as nails, but I have a soft spot for it.
+- Prehistoric - tough as nails, but I have a soft spot for it.
 Native CGA and Hercules support.

     BlockOut - 3D Tetris clone.
 Not that great today, but played a hell out of it as a kid.
 Native CGA and Hercules support.

     Budokan - nostalgia factor mostly for me, but still can be enjoyable in small doses.
 Native CGA and Hercules support.

     Digger - quick, fun, works via SimCGA (you have to jump through a few hoops) on Herc.

     Sokoban - did not like it too much as a kid, but appreciate logic games more now.
 Native CGA and Hercules support.

     Korean Dungeon Boy